 In May 2021, charges of money laundering were dropped against Chepe Diablo with an El Salvador appeals court ruling he should not have been tried as he had already been judged for this alleged crime.

 Salazar Umaña is suspected of crimes related to drug trafficking and money laundering.
 The Attorney General's Office believes he used dozens of companies to launder some $215 million.

-Salazar Umaña’s Texis Cartel operates in a northwestern slice of El Salvador running from the borders of Honduras and Guatemala.
+Salazar Umaña's Texis Cartel operated in a northwestern slice of El Salvador running from the borders of Honduras and Guatemala.

 Allies and Enemies

 The Texis Cartel is noted for using bribery and corruption instead of the extreme violence often associated with Central American criminal groups.
 Salazar himself reportedly encourages members to rely on law enforcement for protection instead of carrying arms.
 Salazar Umaña reportedly has ties with and enjoys the support of numerous politicians, including Juan Umaña Samayoa, the mayor of Metapán, and Óscar Ortiz, the current vice president.